BrigidSkojec/scrollytelling-Rock-Conditions-Brigid/README.md

 [https://brigidskojec.github.io/scrollytelling-Rock-Conditions-Brigid/]
 Student-facing repo for final project execution and turn-in.

+# Reflection

+## Metaphor summary
+My metaphor was rock climbing.
+Specifically bouldering.
+It has many aspects that can be related to learning JavaScript.
+It is a puzzle and is therefore challenging.
+It is something you have to work out, and knowing specific techniques will certainly aid you.

+## One strongest sections and why
+I think my strongest section would be the local storage section.
+Because I enjoy the animations there, and it has something I drew in there.
+It is just the section I like looking at the most, and I feel it can reflect on what is being said in the text, as well as how I feel.
+It isn't super on the rock climber theme per se.
+But, I like having something else in there that is more a reflection of my brain, and not all climbing.

+## One bug solved and how
+Well, Codex deleted everything because I said to undo one thing, and that was a nightmare.
+As it also decided I was out of chats for the time, and had to upgrade or wait several days.
+And when I upgraded it wouldn't work.
+Eventually, I managed to get it to work and salvaged my work.

+## What to improve with more time
+I think I would just add a lot more little things.
+I would try to space things out a bit better for a nicer scroll experience.
+But I did the best I could with the time.

 ## Why This Repo Uses Issues

 Issues are required because they mirror real development workflow.